Last Updated on October 31, 2022.

 - Precut liners are also available in reptile sections of most pet stores or supply catalogs.
 These are usually made for aquarium dimensions though you may need to purchase several to completely cover your cage.

 - Pooch pads that are used for housebreaking puppies

-- Although this seems like a good idea but the fact that they can be torn apart easily limits what they can do for pet hedgies.
+- Although this seems like a good idea, the fact that they can be torn apart easily limits what they can do for pet hedgehogs.

 - Tortoise, bearded dragon, and other herp (reptile and amphibian) owners frequently use rabbit or guinea pig pellets as bedding.
 The trend has carried over to other pet owners.

 - If the hedgehog should eat the pellets, there is less chance of impaction than with other bedding.